SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/active-directory-json-opentelemetry.md

 -   **System**
 -   **Application**

-## Collection Configuration & App Installation
+## Collection Configuration and App Installation

 As part of the setting up the collection process and app installation, user can select the App from App Catalog and click on Install App.
 Please follow the steps below: